exasol/virtual-schemas/doc/user-guide/faq.md

 ## Setting up Virtual Schemas

-### Multiple JDBC Drivers in EXAoperation with the Same Name and the Same Prefix

-**Question**: What happens if I upload two different JDBC drivers with the same name and the same prefix, but the driver's versions are different?
+### What happens if I upload two different JDBC drivers with the same name and the same prefix, but the driver's versions are different?

 **Answer**: The database uses the first suitable driver detected in the driver's list going through the list top-down.
 The driver that is higher in the list of JDBC Drivers will be used in this situation.